 Force main rupture?
 Broken gravity line?
 Lift station malfunction?
 Re-lining existing pipelines?
 Lift station upgrade?

-NCS has 4-inch to 12-inch diesel driven pumps available for sale and rent.
-Our engineering team will assist you in selecting the right pump for your application.
-Sizing the right pump is the key to achieve a stable sewage bypass and NCS’s huge inventory will make sure the pump is available for your project.
-Especially for sewage bypass where there is high suction lift and where instant priming is required we recommend electric submersible pumps.
+NCS Fluid Handling Systems offers sewer bypass pumps from 4-inch to 12-inch diesel driven pumps available for sale and rent.
+Our engineering team will assist you in sizing and selecting the right pump for your application.
+Sizing the right pump is the key to achieve a stable sewage bypass and NCS Fluid Handling Systems huge inventory will make sure the sewer bypass pump is available for your project when required.
+In some sewer bypass pumping applications where there is high suction lift and where instant priming is required we recommend electric submersible pumps.

-NCS has the complete suite of sewage bypass equipment including (but not limited to) diesel or electric driven dri-prime pumps, electric trash submersibles, hydraulic submersibles and diaphragm pumps.
-In addition remote monitoring, automatic start-stop, fuel consumption monitoring and HDPE fusion technicians.
-We are a one-stop shop for pumps and accessories such as road ramps, check valves, gate valves, hoses, steel and aluminum piping, HDPE piping and drip trays.
+NCS Fluid Handling Systems has the complete suite of sewer bypass equipment including such items as diesel or electric driven dri-prime pumps, electric trash submersibles, hydraulic submersibles and diaphragm pumps.
+In addition remote monitoring, automatic start-stop, fuel consumption monitoring and trained HDPE fusion technicians.
+We are a one-stop shop for sewer bypass pumps and accessories such as road ramps, check valves, gate valves, hoses, steel and aluminum piping, HDPE piping and drip trays.

-NCS's bypass team has an extensive inventory of electric sewage submersible pumps and associated submersible power cables.
+NCS Fluid Handling Systems sewer bypass skilled team has access to the most extensive inventory of electric sewage submersible pumps and associated submersible power cables.
 From low volume to high volume and low head to high head electric submersible pumps are your solution of choice.
 If the suction lift is too much and you need to work in an explosion- proof environment, then hydraulic submersible pumps are the key to your problem.
 We have hydraulic submersible pumps and power packs.

-Hose and fittings are critical to the success of a sewage bypass.
-NCS’s sewage bypass team has a robust stock of hose and fittings including (but not limited to) lay flat hose, cargo hose, composite hose and suction hose.
-Our sewage bypass team can design and fabricate a wide variety of equipment.
+Hose and fittings are critical to the success of a sewer bypass.
+NCS Fluid Handling Systems sewer bypass team has a large stock of hose and fittings including lay flat hose, cargo hose, composite hose and suction hose.
+Our sewer bypass design team will design and fabricate a wide variety of equipment.
 Manifolds, pump skids, hose reels, special fittings and a wide variety of other equipment can be made to your specifications in a cost-effective fashion.

 Sanitary or Sewer Bypass